sproul2005/sproul2005/README.md

 # 👋 Hi, I'm Satya Prakash Roul

-I'm a final-year B.Tech Computer Science student and Full-Stack Web Developer specializing in the MERN stack.
+B.Tech graduate in Computer Science and Engineering with hands-on experience in MERN stack development.
+Proficient in building web applications,REST APIs and authentication systems.Strong foundation in Data Structures,DBMS and OOP.
 I enjoy building scalable, real-world web applications and integrating modern AI solutions to solve practical problems.
 I’m driven by continuous learning, clean architecture, and turning ideas into reliable products.
+Seeking a Software Engineer role to contribute to scalable software solutions.

 ---